 teach the media and general public about the resources needed to

 Online criticism of a nonprofit organization, even by its own

 supporters, is inevitable.
-How a nonprofit organization handles online
+How a nonprofit organization handles

-maybe even years to come.
+months, and maybe even years to come.
 There's no way to avoid it,

 but there are ways to address criticism that can help an

 organization to be perceived as even more trustworthy and worth

 - Is Your Staff "Walking the

 Talk" Re: Your Organization's Online Activities?